FT. MEADE, Md.,

 NSA Researcher Dr. Ahmad Ridley was presented with the 2020 Black Engineer of the Year Science Spectrum Trailblazer Award.
-The award is presented on behalf of Career Communications Group’s U.S. Black Engineer and Information Technology magazine and recognizes leaders who are creating new STEM paths for others.
+The award is presented on behalf of Career Communications Group’s U.S. Black Engineer and Information Technology magazine and recognizes leaders who are creating new national science, technology, engineering, and mathematics (STEM) paths for others.

 Dr. Ridley was nominated for his distinguished technical contributions to science and emerging technologies in cybersecurity and for his commitment and support to students seeking STEM opportunities including: